 This pass lies on the tarred R68 between Melmoth in the east and Babanango in the west and traverses large commercial lumber plantations mostly above 1000m ASL.
 The road is quite narrow and motorists should always be wary of large logging trucks on this road, which might encroach over the barrier lines on corners, due to their size.
 The pass has an average gradient of 1:14 which puts it firmly into the 'steep' category.
 The steepest sections are at 1:7.
 The pass is also subject to mountain mists which can severely reduce visibility.

 This is a gravel road pass for the purist!
-With a major altitude gain of 651 vertical meters over 7,19 km, the average gradient is a steep 1:11 - but wait, there's more.......
-You will be dealing with gradients of 1:6 along certain sections of the pass.
-If it's raining, prepare yourself for some slippin' n slidin' if you're not in a 4x4.
+With a major altitude gain of 651 vertical meters over 7,2 km, the average gradient is a steep 1:11 - but wait, there's more.......
+You will be dealing with gradients of 1:6 along certain sections of the pass and if it's raining, prepare yourself for some slippin' n slidin' if you're not in a 4x4.
+The road traverses the deep valley carved out by the Umkomaas River, which is also known in Zulu as the Mkomazi River.

 This steep pass forms part of the tarred R33 route between Dundee and Pomeroy.
 Translated it means "Help Each Other Pass" and dates back to the pioneering days when farmers needed to help each other to get their wagons up the steep inclines of this pass.
 The pass climbs 427 m over 9,8 km producing an average gradient of 1:23, but there are some steep sections at 1:7.
 The tiny settlement of Helpmekaar is located on the left hand side of the road, about 2 km after the summit point.